kaspernissen/docs.humio.com/content/searching_logs/query_language.md

 `regex("disk_free=(?<space>[0-9]+)") | space < 1000`

-!!! tip
+{{% notice tip %}}
 Since regular expressions do need some computing power, it is best to do as much simple filtering as possible earlier in the query chain before applying the regex function.
+{{% /notice %}}

 You can also use regex expressions to extract new fields.
 So the above could also be written